antevis/CarND_T3_P1_PathPlanning/README.md

 ![alt text][tailGate]

-The sample video of successfully passing the entire highway loop may be found here.
+The sample video of successfully passing the entire highway loop may be found on [my humble YouTube channel](https://youtu.be/BV0rfsj1ALw).

 ### Basic Build Instructions